-At the age of 14, when her big brother was due to take some GCSE qualifications (which are the first level qualifications for kids attending school in England and Wales), Xoë decided to get in on the act.
-Within five months she had covered her five chosen courses and won herself five A-grade GCSEs.
+At the age of 14, when her big brother was due to take his GCSE qualifications (which are the first level qualifications for kids attending school in England and Wales) Xoë decided to get in on the act; and within five months she had covered her five chosen courses and won herself five A-grade GCSEs.

 At the age of 16, our stubborn Ship’s Scholar took the exams and scooped the whole lot, scoring an A in her favourite, Latin.
 Not bad for someone who had never studied a word of that language before she dived in!

-Xoë is an excellent cook, is never seasick, and is happy aloft in the rigging – but, despite all of this, she has become increasingly dissatisfied with the life on the ocean wave.
-I think it is only fair to say that this is not an unusual scenario: in our experience, boys brought up on a boat tend to want to continue with the lifestyle – whether aboard the family’s cruising home or as a professional skipper – but girls raised in the same way seem drawn to the shore life.
+Xoë is an excellent cook, is never seasick, and is happy aloft in the rigging – but, despite all of this, she became increasingly dissatisfied with the life on the ocean wave.
+I think it is only fair to say that this is not an unusual scenario: In our experience, boys brought up on a boat tend to want to continue with the lifestyle – whether aboard the family’s cruising home or as a professional skipper – but girls seem drawn to the shore life.

 At the age of 17 Xoë jumped ship and started university in London.
 She subsequently scored the top grades in every year and emerged with an Honours degree.
 She is currently studying for her Masters whilst also working on her first novel.

 Xoë writes about something called Speculative Fiction on her blog: (Why It’s Not Just) More Frickin’ Robots/Elves/Heroes.